Learn How Ortho-Bionomy® Reduces Pain

 Terri trained with Arthur Lincoln Pauls D.O., the founder of Ortho-Bionomy, and is a past president of the Society of Ortho-Bionomy Int’l, Inc. Terri has been instrumental in developing and refining the curriculum and methodology of the Ortho-Bionomy Practitioner and Instructor Training Programs.
 She teaches classes throughout the United States, Europe, Canada, and Mexico.

 Honed by years of study and practice, Terri embodies the principles and concepts of Ortho-Bionomy in her life and teaching, thus providing a living demonstration of the work.
-Her personal integrity, honesty, and commitment to living these principles has provided the impetus for spiritual and personal growth for the participants she teaches.
+Her personal integrity, honesty, and commitment to living these principles have provided the impetus for spiritual and personal growth for the participants she teaches.

 For those seeking self-help, continuing education, or career change, Terri facilitates this experiential learning with ease, offering each client the opportunity to learn in their own way.
 Terri holds the space, which invites each person to experience, develop, and expand their own awareness and learning to integrate body, mind, and spirit.
-She skillfully bridges the gap between quantum concepts of healing, and ordinary reality.
+She skillfully bridges the gap between quantum concepts of healing and ordinary reality.